 Amador Causeway is a significant landmark in Panama.
-The causeway has 6 km and unites four islands, making it an extensive road into the pacific ocean.
-The road was built with the rocks extracted during the Panama Canal construction.
+The causeway is 6 km long and unites four islands, making it an extensive road into the Pacific Ocean.
+The road was built with rocks extracted during the Panama Canal construction.
 The causeway has the purpose of being a breakwater to protect the city against tides, currents, waves, and storm surges.

-The Amador causeway also has a ludic purpose; it is the ideal place to go for a run, go bicycling, or even hang around.
+The Amador Causeway also has a ludic purpose; it is the ideal place to run, go bicycling, or even hang around.
 On the causeway, there are several spots to sit and street vendors selling ice cream and drinks, and in the end, there is an ample parking space, a park for children to play, and several restaurants.
 Plus, the Biomuseo is located in the Amador Causeway.

 It is a delightful place to walk and relax.
 Furthermore, it has fantastic views of the Panama City skyline, the perfect spot to take photos of Panama’s skyscrapers.

 The Biomuseo in Panama City is an original and remarkable museum that explores Panama’s natural and cultural history.
 And you will especially want to visit it when you discover that its architect is the famous Frank Gehry – the author of the Guggenheim Museu in Bilbao, Spain, and the Dancing House in Prague, Czech Republic.
-The museum is located at the beginning of the Amador Causeway, so after or before, you can get to visit the causeway.
+The museum is located at the beginning of the Amador Causeway, so you can get to visit the causeway after or before.